Metropolitan Borough of Barnsley: History

 The county borough of Barnsley had been self-governing, whereas the other 13 districts were all lower-tier authorities where county-level services were provided by West Riding County Council.

 From its creation in 1974 until 1986, the Metropolitan Borough of Barnsley was a district-level authority, with county-level services provided by South Yorkshire County Council.
 The county council was abolished in 1986, since when Barnsley has been responsible for all local government services.

 The borough forms part of the South Yorkshire Mayoral Combined Authority.

 Much of the modern Metropolitan Borough of Barnsley made up the historic Wapentake of Staincross, areas such as Denby Dale, Clayton West, South Hiendley, Hemsworth, Woolley, Notton, Old Royston, West Bretton, Scissett, Ryhill, Havercroft etc., were part of the Wapentake area but now fall outside the Borough within neighbouring West Yorkshire.
 Other villages and suburbs outside the Barnsley Metropolitan Borough but with strong historical connections to the Barnsley area are Brampton Bierlow, Wentworth and areas of the Dearne Valley.

 Governance

-Elections to the council are held in three out of every four years, with one third of the 63 councillors being elected at each election.
-The council has been controlled by the Labour Party since its creation in 1974.
+Elections to the council were formerly held in three out of every four years, with one third of the 63 councillors elected at each election.
+Following boundary changes, all 63 seats were contested in the 2026 election, in which Reform UK took control of the council, ending Labour control dating back to the council’s creation in 1974.

 The borough council appoints one councillor to be the mayor every year.
 On the day of the mayor's appointment, a parade takes place in front of the town hall in honour of the new mayor.

 Since the 2023 Boundary review and the 2024 General election, Barnsley borough is represented by three MPs: Dan Jarvis for Barnsley North (Labour), Marie Tidball for Penistone & Stocksbridge (Labour), and Stephanie Peacock for Barnsley South (Labour).